 The new materials have been produced by the research team led by Professor Kate Bailey of the University of Sussex and also Dilys Robinson of the Institute of Employment Studies.
 NHS Employers helped develop the materials as part of an advisory group which also included employer representatives.

-The new resources are largely based on reviews of evidence from academic publications and include ideas and suggestions for actions that can be taken at local level.
+The new resources are largely based on reviews of evidence from academic publications and in general do not refer to case studies, however they do include ideas and suggestions for actions that can be taken at local level.